 How do I get there by TTC?

-Is TTP wheelchair accessible?
+Is Tommy Thompson Park wheelchair accessible?

+Yes.
 The main roads of the park are fully paved and wheelchair accessible.
 All portable toilets and the offline washrooms are also accessible.

 Why is it called the "Leslie Street Spit"?

 The “Spit” has actually had several names over the course of its existence.

 When the Toronto Harbour Commission (now PortsToronto) launched the project in 1959 as a lake-filling operation for port-related facilities, it was called the Outer Harbour Eastern Headland.

 In the early 1970s, when it was determined that port-related facilities were no longer needed, Toronto and Region Conservation Authority (TRCA) assumed responsibility for the preparation of a master plan and management strategy.
 At the time, it was envisioned that the Spit would become a marine recreation park, to be known as Aquatic Park.